A woman in my family is a rape survivor.

 My heart goes out to the families of women and girls who have no choice but to know this scourge.

-I bleed for those self-respecting men who are hanging their heads in shame.
+I bleed for those self-respecting men who continue to hang their heads in shame.

 The Sandbag House